-Federal Program Grant Purpose and Basis for Allocation All Funds distributed to the Charter Schools via the Commission in Fiscal Year 2018-2019 ESSA 21 st CCLC - SY 2018-2019 Grant to provide academic enrichment opportunities during non-school hours for students that focus on opportunities for academic enrichment, including tutorial services in core academic subjects; an array of additional services, programs, and activities, such as youth development and violence prevention programs; and opportunities for family literacy and other educational development. \$27,320 ESSA Migrant Education Grant provided to support education programs that address the needs of migratory children.
-Distribution made based on a percentage formula incorporating at-risk factors and the number of migrant students at each school. \$32,594 Vocational Education - Program Improvement FY19 Grant to provide resource and services to identified project schools that are developing and implementing improved and expanded CTE programs during the school year.
-Distribution of funds based on SY18-19 CTE one-year plans that have been submitted and approved. \$808 Vocational Education - Program Improvement FY18 Grant to provide resource and services to identified project schools that are developing and implementing improved and expanded CTE programs during the school year.
-Distribution of funds based on SY18-19 CTE one-year plans that have been submitted and approved. \$6,199 Native Hawaiian Mohala I Ke Ao-UH FY18 Grant to improve educational outcomes for Native Hawaiian students in the elementary grade level.
-Distribution to various elementary schools that serve high percentages of students of Hawaiian ancestry that have also submitted a proposed budget and signed an agreement to implement project activities. \$70,000
+Federal Program Grant Purpose and Basis for Allocation All Funds distributed to the Charter Schools via the Commission in Fiscal Year 2019- 2020 ESSA Title IIA Professional Development Grant provided to improve teacher quality and increase the number of highly qualified teachers in the classroom.
+Distribution based on an approved Title IIA Highly Qualified Plan. \$517,653 Perkins - Program Improvement FY20 Grant to provide resource and services to identified project schools that are developing and implementing improved and expanded CTE programs during the school year.
+Distribution of funds based on SY18-19 CTE one-year plans that have been submitted and approved. \$5,090 Vocational Education - Program Improvement FY19 Grant to provide resource and services to identified project schools that are developing and implementing improved and expanded CTE programs during the school year.
+Distribution of funds based on SY18-19 CTE one-year plans that have been submitted and approved. \$835 ESSA Migrant Education Grant provided to support education programs that address the needs of migratory children.
+Distribution made based on a percentage formula incorporating at-risk factors and the number of migrant students at each school. \$40,812 ESSA Title III Language Instruction Grant provides funds to supplement efforts to improve the education of limited English proficient children.
+Distribution based on the number of ELL students enrolled in schools after submission and approval of written plans. \$48,000 Native Hawaiian Mohala I Ke Ao-UH FY18 Grant to improve educational outcomes for Native Hawaiian students in the elementary grade level.
+Distribution to various elementary schools that serve high percentages of students of Hawaiian ancestry that have also submitted a proposed budget and signed an agreement to implement project activities. \$42,000